 Strong selling points for CD Baby: Musicians get a larger percentage of the profits than through typical distribution deals.
 The staff listens to everything so that they can make recommendations to users, and albums can be bought in physical or digital form.

 There are many chances for potential fans to stumble across your music, including "sounds like" categories that allow users to look for bands that sound like their favorites or a tool that allows people to shop for music by mood.

 Promotion is the key to getting people to buy your music in any large numbers, and when you sell via CD Baby, you'll have to be especially proactive in promoting your releases and making sure people know where to find them.

 This is probably the biggest drawback to going with CD Baby versus a traditional record label: You won't get the in-house promotion machine that labels give their clients.
 And with such a vast catalog on CD Baby, it's a big pond, and it can be hard to get noticed.
-All that said, CD Baby lets you keep a much larger portion of your profits than traditional distributors.
-Best of all, deals are non-exclusive.
+All that said, CD Baby, lets you keep a much larger portion of your profits than traditional distributors.
+Best of all, the deals are non-exclusive.